-Here, docEdge DMS do more than just manage files and media assets.
-It will also play an active role in the regulatory system that’s engrained into most office processes.
+Here, docEdge DMS does more than just managing files and media assets.
+It will also play an active role in the regulatory system that’s engrained into most office processes to simplifies compliance.

 Unifies Compliance Objectives and Authorities

-In analysing this relationship, it becomes clear that various authorities overseeing an array of industries are advocates of document management system use because it generally simplifies, ensures the accuracy of, and expedites compliance processes.
+In analyzing this relationship, it becomes clear that various authorities overseeing an array of industries are advocates of document management system use.
+Because, it generally simplifies, ensures the accuracy of, and expedites compliance processes.
 However, merely scanning and uploading content to a document management system will not always ensure compliance; sometimes it requires adaptation from the DMS vendor.

 Content Retention & Deletion Schedules

-For such organisations, which requiring lengthy document retention schedules, compliance becomes mission-critical yet is stymied without a document management system, because the risk of losing these mission-critical documents increases significantly, as does the time invested in retrieving them.
+For such organizations, which required lengthy document retention schedules, compliance becomes mission-critical, yet it is stymied without a document management system.
+Because, the risk of losing these mission-critical documents increases significantly, as does the time invested in retrieving them.

 Prevents Data Breaches Worldwide

-Internal data breaches (ones conducted by employees who work for the organisation) are becoming increasingly common, and now account for more than half of all data breaches.
+Internal data breaches (ones conducted by employees who work for the organization) are becoming increasingly common and now account for more than half of all data breaches.

-So, to ensure maximal use of DMS’s security features on an internal basis, it is important to remember to apply appropriate user permissions within an DMS to ensure information security, as external auditors can penalise companies for merely letting certain employees within an organisation view specific documents and content—especially if these documents and content contain sensitive client or customer information.
+So, to ensure the maximal use of DMS’s security features on an internal basis.
+Here, it is important to remember to apply for appropriate user permissions within a DMS to ensure information security.
+Even, external auditors can penalize companies for merely letting certain employees within an organization view specific documents and content, if these documents and content contain sensitive client or customer information.